 The Building Research Service was officially created on July 29, 1971 through the approval of the Board of Regents in its 811th meeting.
 It was mandated to foster and undertake integrated research, advisory, and information services in building and housing in the Philippines.
 It was also tasked to publish and disseminate the results of its research and studies to students, researchers, scholars, builders, contractors, government agencies, and the public.
 The College of Engineering, the College of Architecture, and the Institute of Planning (now School of Urban and Regional Planning) initiated the establishment of this joint research service.

-Jorge B. Vargas Museum and Filipiniana Research Center: A center for Philippine art and culture, the Jorge B. Vargas Museum and Filipiniana Research Center’s (Vargas Museum) main thrusts are research, exhibition and education.
+Jorge B. Vargas Museum and Filipiniana Research Center.
+A center for Philippine art and culture, the Jorge B. Vargas Museum and Filipiniana Research Center’s (Vargas Museum) main thrusts are research, exhibition, and education.

 The museum was named after the Philippines’ first executive secretary.
-Vargas, a UP alumnus, donated to UP in 1978 his collection of artworks, stamps and coins, library, personal papers and memorabilia.
+In 1978, Vargas, a UP alumnus, donated to UP his collection of artworks, stamps and coins, library, personal papers, and memorabilia.

 Established in 1964 through Republic Act 3887 signed by former Pres.
-Diosdado Macapagal, the first name of the research center was Natural Sciences Research Center (NSRC).
-Former UP President Salvador Lopez led the formal inauguration and dedication of NSRC in 1972.
+Diosdado Macapagal, the center was first named the Natural Sciences Research Center (NSRC).
+Former UP President Salvador Lopez led the formal inauguration and dedication of the NSRC in 1972.
 Through Executive Order No. 889 signed by former Pres.
-Ferdinand Marcos, the Natural Sciences Research Institute (NSRI) was organized from NSRC.
-In 2000, the NSRI building was named Miranda Hall in honor of the late Prof. Bienvenido T. Miranda, the Institute’s first Director.
+Ferdinand Marcos, the NSRI was organized from the NSRC.
+In 2000, the NSRI building was named Miranda Hall in honor of the late Prof. Bienvenido T. Miranda, the Institute’s first director.